 Expand your culinary expertise, enjoy local, seasonal organic fruits and veggies, unpack the complexities of our global food system, and connect to our ancient food tradition.
 The Kids’ Food Conference, specially designed for young foodies, makes it perfect for the whole family!

 Metro Detroit is at the forefront of the Jewish Food Movement, which connects food and sustainability with Jewish tradition.
 Join us for the fourth annual Festival!

 Join us for a weekend of song sharing and learning.
 Together, we will sing and share a wide array of Jewish song traditions, inclusive of the full range of Jewish ancestry and religious practices.
 Includes Camp Teva for kids!

-Come enjoy the the last Shabbat of the month of Elul, and the year 5778 – prepare for Rosh Hashanah with spirited, diverse prayer and deep learning in a beautiful setting.
+Come enjoy the last Shabbat of the month of Elul – and the year 5779 – as we prepare for Rosh Hashanah with spirited, diverse prayer and deep learning in a beautiful setting.

 Lively prayer services, deep teachings, immersion in a relaxing wooded venue, tashlich in our stream, community celebrations, and fabulous farm-to-table feasting.
-It is our intention to provide an opportunity for a diverse community to participate in prayer services that meet your needs and nourish your soul.
+Traditional Egalitarian & Orthodox service options.
 Includes Camp Teva for kids!